 Example snippet from the server code (server.js):

-const express = require('express'); const { spawn } = require('child_process'); const { JSDOM } = require('jsdom'); const cors = require('cors'); const path = require('path'); const fs = require('fs-extra'); const axios = require('axios'); const app = express(); app.use(express.json()); app.use(cors({ origin: '*', methods: ['GET', 'POST', 'PUT', 'DELETE', 'OPTIONS'], allowedHeaders: ['Content-Type', 'Authorization'] })); // Define base language names and target languages for translation const BASE_LANGUAGE_NAMES = { 'en': 'English', 'nl': 'Dutch', 'fr': 'French', 'de': 'German', 'es': 'Spanish', 'it': 'Italian', 'pt': 'Portuguese', 'ru': 'Russian', 'zh-CN': 'Chinese (Simplified)', 'ja': 'Japanese' }; const LANGUAGES_TO_TRANSLATE = ['nl', 'fr', 'de', 'es', 'it', 'pt', 'ru', 'zh-CN', 'ja']; // Endpoints to return available languages and get translations app.get('/api/available-languages', (req, res) => { const availableLanguages = ['en', ...LANGUAGES_TO_TRANSLATE].sort(); res.json({ languages: availableLanguages }); }); app.get('/api/get-translations', async (req, res) => { const { lang, version: requestedVersion } = req.query; if (!lang || !requestedVersion) { return res.status(400).json({ error: "Missing 'lang' or 'version' query parameter." }); } // For English, extract live texts directly from the HTML source if (lang === 'en') { // ... extract texts and return translations for English } // For other languages, check for stored translations and generate on demand if needed try { // ... translation retrieval and storage logic return res.json({ translations: /* translated page texts */, languageNames: /* translated language names */, version: /* meta version */, source: 'generated_on_demand' }); } catch (error) { console.error(`Translation retrieval error: ${error.message}`); return res.status(500).json({ error: "Internal server error during translation retrieval." }); } }); // Start the server and trigger periodic prebuild of translations const PORT = process.env.PORT || 10000; app.listen(PORT, async () => { console.log(`Server running on port ${PORT}`); await prebuildTranslations(); setInterval(prebuildTranslations, 60000); });
+const express = require('express'); const { spawn } = require('child_process'); const { JSDOM } = require('jsdom'); const cors = require('cors'); const path = require('path'); const fs = require('fs-extra'); const axios = require('axios'); const app = express(); app.use(express.json()); app.use(cors({ origin: '*', methods: ['GET', 'POST', 'PUT', 'DELETE', 'OPTIONS'], allowedHeaders: ['Content-Type', 'Authorization'] })); const BASE_LANGUAGE_NAMES = { 'en': 'English', 'nl': 'Dutch', 'fr': 'French', 'de': 'German', 'es': 'Spanish', 'it': 'Italian', 'pt': 'Portuguese', 'ru': 'Russian', 'zh-CN': 'Chinese (Simplified)', 'ja': 'Japanese' }; const LANGUAGES_TO_TRANSLATE = ['nl', 'fr', 'de', 'es', 'it', 'pt', 'ru', 'zh-CN', 'ja']; app.get('/api/available-languages', (req, res) => { const availableLanguages = ['en', ...LANGUAGES_TO_TRANSLATE].sort(); res.json({ languages: availableLanguages }); }); app.get('/api/get-translations', async (req, res) => { const { lang, version: requestedVersion } = req.query; if (!lang || !requestedVersion) { return res.status(400).json({ error: "Missing 'lang' or 'version' query parameter." }); } if (lang === 'en') { } try { return res.json({ translations: /* translated page texts */, languageNames: /* translated language names */, version: /* meta version */, source: 'generated_on_demand' }); } catch (error) { console.error(`Translation retrieval error: ${error.message}`); return res.status(500).json({ error: "Internal server error during translation retrieval." }); } }); const PORT = process.env.PORT || 10000; app.listen(PORT, async () => { console.log(`Server running on port ${PORT}`); await prebuildTranslations(); setInterval(prebuildTranslations, 60000); });

 The overall architecture employs a two-layer strategy: